 Repeat the activity, adding 6 toys to 0 toys to represent (0 + 6).

-Point out to students that since 6 + 0 = 6 and 0 + 6 = 6, we can conclude that 6 + 0 = 0 + 6 and make the connection with the commutativity property of addition.
+Point out that since 6 + 0 = 6 and 0 + 6 = 6, we can conclude that 6 + 0 = 0 + 6.
+Explain to students that a special fact about addition is that it doesn't matter in which order we add the numbers.

-Encourage students to propose a conjecture about the role of the number 0 in an addition, then ask questions such as:
+Encourage students to propose a conjecture about what happens when we add zero to a number, then ask questions such as:

 • Could you apply your conjecture to other numbers?
 Give it a try.